nasa/openmct/CONTRIBUTING.md

 JavaScript sources in Open MCT should:

 1. Write clean code.
 Here’s a good summary - https://github.com/ryanmcdermott/clean-code-javascript.
-1. Include JSDoc for any exposed API (e.g. public methods, constructors).
+1. Include JSDoc for any exposed API (e.g. public methods, classes).
 1. Include non-JSDoc comments as-needed for explaining private variables, methods, or algorithms when they are non-obvious.
 Otherwise code should be self-documenting.